Basic Law Enforcement Training (BLET) – Certificate

-In order to successfully complete this course, students must pass the comprehensive state exam administered by the North Carolina Criminal Justice Education and Training Standards Commission.
-Only students that successfully compete the course are eligible to participate in the BLET Graduation Ceremony.
+In order to b hired as a certified law enforcement officer in North Carolina, students must pass the comprehensive state exam administered by the North Carolina Criminal Justice Education and Training Standards Commission.

 To qualify for admission into this program, the applicant must have a high school diploma or the equivalent and complete the BLET application packet.